- Investing Guide

 On the other hand, if you already have gold, you don’t need anything else to spend it.
 It doesn’t matter if the internet is down, or if the world is struck back to the stone age, you can spend your gold.
 So in times of severe technological restrictions, gold becomes far more accessible than Bitcoin.

-It’s never been easier to purchase Bitcoin.
-The world’s first digital currency is now available on hundreds of exchanges.
+It's never been easier to purchase Bitcoin.
+The world's first digital currency is now available on hundreds of exchanges.
 You can buy Bitcoin today using fiat, credit, debit, or bank transfers.
-There are also over-the-counter services that allow you to buy Bitcoin directly in person and paying in cash.
+There are also over-the-counter services that allow you to buy Bitcoin directly in person and pay in cash.
 You can even buy Bitcoin directly on your PayPal account.

 At the very least, you will need electricity, a smart device, and the internet to access your Bitcoin.
-While these requirements aren’t a problem for most people, there are still places in the world that lack this infrastructure.
-Also, in the event of some cataclysmic scenario where there is no electricity, Bitcoin users would be suffering.
+While these requirements aren't a problem for most people, there are still places in the world that lack this infrastructure.
+Also, in the event of some cataclysmic scenario where there is no electricity, Bitcoin users would suffer.

-One of the main reasons that the gold is no longer used as a day-to-day currency is that it’s notoriously difficult to conduct micro-transactions.
+One of the main reasons that gold is no longer used as a day-to-day currency is that it’s notoriously difficult to conduct micro-transactions.
 Microtransactions are a core component of any monetary system.
 Imagine pulling up to the drive-thru and attempting to chip off $1.99 in gold to pay for your burger.
 The very idea of this type of payment system is dated.